Z-HNAN/llock/README.md

 # llock :lock:

 lock folder without any technology, it's very easy but not security.
-For grilfriend it's all right, love-lock :love_letter:
+For girlfriend it's all right, love-lock :love_letter:

 ## quick-start